speakeasy-api/bluesky-ts/docs/sdks/signature/README.md

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Find all correlated threat signatures between 2 or more accounts.
-* [findRelatedAccounts](#findrelatedaccounts) - *This endpoint is part of the [Ozone moderation service](https://ozone.tools/) APIs.
-Requests usually require authentication, are directed to the user's PDS intance, and proxied to the Ozone instance indicated by the DID in the service proxying header.
-Admin authenentication may also be possible, with request sent directly to the Ozone instance.*

-*To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

-Get accounts that share some matching threat signatures with the root account.
-* [searchAccounts](#searchaccounts) - *This endpoint is part of the [Ozone moderation service](https://ozone.tools/) APIs.
-Requests usually require authentication, are directed to the user's PDS intance, and proxied to the Ozone instance indicated by the DID in the service proxying header.
-Admin authenentication may also be possible, with request sent directly to the Ozone instance.*

-*To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

-Search for accounts that match one or more threat signature values.

 ## findCorrelation